-The State compares the demographics of the children for which the parents respond to the demographics of the state's population of children in special education.
+The State compared the demographics of the children for who the parents respond to the demographics of the state's population of children in special education.
 If the percent of the survey responses are within +/- 3 percentage points of the population, it is considered representative.
-Differences that are greater are considered over- or underrepresentative, respectively.
+Differences that are greater are considered over- or underrepresented, respectively.